Yandex Cloud

 • Regular software updates.

-• Providing DB cluster failover.
+• Ensuring DB cluster fault tolerance.

 • Database usage monitoring and statistics.